 Every month we get these economic stories, and every month the experts have been taken by surprise.

-They love the imprimatter of negativity.
+But no, they love the imprimatur of negativity.

-An aging weather satellite, crucial to accurate predictions on the intensity and path of hurricanes, can fail at any moment.
+In today's installment of We're All Gonna Die and You Better Be Scared to Death About It, an aging weather satellite, crucial to accurate predictions on the intensity and path of hurricanes, can fail at any moment.

-In a letter obtained by the Associated Press, NOAA, the chief of NOAA said the failure of the quick scat satellite could bring more uncertainty to forecasts and widen the areas that are placed under hurricane watches and warnings if the satellite faltered, and it could do so at any moment.
+In a letter obtained by the Associated Press, NOAA, the chief of NOAA, said the failure of the quick scat satellite could bring more uncertainty to forecasts and widen the areas that are placed under hurricane watches and warnings if the satellite faltered.

 We could go blind.

-So the hurricane we could fail at any moment.
+So the hurricane, we could fail at any moment.

-Forget fail at any moment.
+We could fail at any moment.

-Here is uh Matt in Suffolk, Virginia.
+Here is Matt in Suffolk, Virginia.

 Glad you waited, sir.